 This image via pauseplayescapes.com should help you remember:

-4. Remember, You have a choice how you respond to triggers
+4. Remember that you have a choice regarding how you respond to triggers

 Let’s normalize being triggered for a second.
 Though everyone’s triggers are different, in eating disorder recovery often our triggers overlap.
 Being surrounded by food, social events revolving around eating, talk of food shame and diets, and overall family drama can all shake us.
 It is completely normal for these things to trigger your mind into negative thinking patterns.